 Again, these options are just the tip of the iceberg.
 Inside each of them, there are still lots of choices you can make.
 This is just an average calculation taking into consideration the most basic version of each paver.

-The last thing that influences the cost to have pavers installed is the size of your project.
+The last thing that influences the cost of having pavers installed is the size of your project.
 No mystery here, the bigger the project, the more costly it will be.

 Without even thinking of pavers, you know you will have to spend at least $1.47/sq ft only on the preparation materials.
 So your starting price is roughly $411.60.

-Adding everything up, we end up having an estimated cost of $971,60 on the whole project.
+Adding everything up, we end up having an estimated cost of $971.60 for the whole project.

-On another example, now you have 1000 square feet patio to work with.
+On another example, now you have a 1000-square-foot patio to work with.
 That space will cost you $1470 to be prepared.
 This time you want the best concrete paver you can buy, so you’re going for the top end.

 Again, and this is very important, so far we only discussed the price of materials and not the actual labor involved in installing pavers.